MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

 ## Prepare for your meetings

 Meetings are vital for healthy collaboration.
-Better meeting practices can improve productivity, information sharing, innovation, decision-making, and connections among team members.
+Better meeting practices can improve productivity, information sharing, innovation, decision making, and connections among team members.
 Read more about best practices for running effective meetings in the [Meetings playbook](MyA-Adoption/MyAnalytics-meetings-september-2018.pdf).

 **Prepare for your meetings** shows you a list of upcoming meetings that you've organized or that you've been invited to.
 This insight helps you decide whether each meeting is ready to go.